williamwight/MediaEdgeTimelines/TwoChaptersSeparatedbyanAdBreak.md

 For more information regarding how to start the session, see the [Media Edge API getting started](https://experienceleague.adobe.com/docs/experience-platform/edge-network-server-api/media-edge-apis/getting-started.html?lang=en#:~:text=configId%3D%7Bdatastream%20ID%7D%20%5C-,Example,-request) guide.

-Each subsequent request is made in the same manner, but with changes to the endpoint parameters and payload to match the action.
+Each subsequent request is made in the same manner, but with changes to the endpoint path and parameters as well as the payload to match the action.

 ### Timeline of actions